eclipse/imagen/docs/guide/color/index.md

 # Color Space
 {:.no_toc}

-This chapter describes the JAI color space, transparency, and the color conversion operators.
-JAI follows the Java AWT color model.
+This chapter describes the ImageN color space, transparency, and the color conversion operators.
+ImageN follows the Java AWT color model.

 * Contents
 {:toc}